jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-04.md

-+++
+---
-title=  "Tactical Dispositions"
+title: "Tactical Dispositions"
-image=  "/covers/war.jpg"
+image: "/covers/war.jpg"
-description=  "The good fighters of the past first put themselves beyond the possibility of defeat.
-Then, they waited for an opportunity of defeating the enemy" linkb=  "/research/sun-tzu/art-of-war/chapter-03" linkbtext=  "Chapter 3" linkf=  "/research/sun-tzu/art-of-war/chapter-05" linkftext=  "Chapter 5" heading=  "Chapter 4 of Sun Tzu's Art of War"
+description: "The good fighters of the past first put themselves beyond the possibility of defeat.
+Then, they waited for an opportunity of defeating the enemy"
-+++
+heading: "Chapter 3"
+---

 The good fighters of the past first put themselves beyond the possibility of defeat.
 Then, they waited for an opportunity of defeating the enemy.